uzisharma/Arduino-Based-Parking-System/README.md

 This comprehensive functionality ensures efficient parking management and enhances user experience.

 ## Limitations
+- When the "Entring Vehicle and the Exiting Vehicle" both comes at the gate at the same time, program shows unaccepted behaviour.
 - Future improvements could include expanding parking capacity and code optimization.

 ## Contributing